orenhavshush/acf-field-buddypress-groups/readme.txt

 == Description ==

 This plugin provides a Buddypress Groups field for Advanced Custom Fields.
 The field can be configured to display all groups or only groups of which the active user is a member.
-You can choose to return the Group ID(s) or Group object(s) (ACF 5 only).
+You can choose to return the Group ID(s) or Group object(s).

 = Compatibility =